Pre-Menstrual Syndrome (PMS)

 Medications can include:

-- SSRI medication that are commonly used anti-depressant and anti-anxiety drugs that have been shown in a number of studies to be highly affective.
+- SSRI medication, anti-depressants and anti- anxiety drugs have been shown in a number of studies to be highly effective

-- Natural therapies such as Vitamin B6 and Evening Primrose Oil can be effective in women who have mild symptoms.
+- natural therapies such as vitamin B6 and Evening Primrose Oil can be effective for women who have mild symptoms